Updated July 2020

-Sometimes its okay to wait until the last minute to do things.
+Sometimes it’s okay to wait until the last minute to do things.
 Many of us are procrastinators, or just plain forget about some things until it’s almost too late.
-However, when it comes to a wedding, there are some things that if you are thinking of getting done before a wedding, you shouldn’t hesitate on.
+However, when it comes to a wedding, there are some things that you shouldn’t hesitate on.
 One of those is planning your hair and wedding makeup for the big day.

-Hiring a Hairstylist / Makeup Artist and Having a Trial
+Hire a Hairstylist / Makeup Artist and Do a Trial

-If you are not sure about what make-up artist to hire for your wedding day, don’t worry!
-Luckily we have the perfect guide for you to find the perfect makeup artist in Punta Cana.
+If you are not sure about what makeup artist to hire for your wedding day, don’t worry!
+Luckily we have the perfect guide for you to find the best makeup artists in Punta Cana.

 Don’t get your waxing done immediately before the wedding, especially if it’s on your face.
 You don’t want any red spots or discomfort.
 You shouldn’t put any makeup on the waxed areas for 24 to 48 hours, depending on how quickly your skin heals.
 Schedule your waxing at least three days in advance to avoid any visible redness or irritation on your wedding day.